 The main question is what the main functions are required for the WMS, and the key objectives with the implementation of the WMS.
 Providing key information about efficiently, productivity and profitability, so that these objectives can be included within the scope of the WMS project.

 How will the WMS integrate with the current workplace solution?
 It might be worth considering your existing ERP, operational software, and your businesses financial solutions.

 Internal Skillset and Availability

 Within your business do you have the right staff?
-You will need to ensure that with implementing a WMS that staff can learn, train others and to operate the system within the handover process.
+You will need to ensure that by implementing a WMS staff can learn, train others, and operate the system within the handover process.

 Testing and training